Code-Institute-Submissions/patrickpulfer-code_insitute_m3_OctResub/README.md

 - [Bootstrap](https://getbootstrap.com/)
   - Front-end framework for web development.
 - [Swiper JS](https://swiperjs.com/)
-  - Javascript API to enable navigation by swipe
+  - JavaScript API to enable navigation by swipe
 - [Python](https://www.python.org/)
   - Python is a programming language that lets you work quickly and integrate systems more effectively